-North End, Winnipeg is one of the few communities in Canada that are always striving to evolve with the ever-changing environment.
+North End, Hamilton, Ontario is one of the few communities in Canada that are always striving to evolve with the ever-changing environment.

 In their attempt to keep up with the same, the community gave Canada the very first of its kind eco-parking lot.